MarcusHoltz/marcusholtz.github.io/_posts/2023-09-11-opnsense-with-haproxy-and-lets-encrypt.md

 3. We don't need the `HAProxy integration`.
 Leave this one alone.
 It is for 'HTTP-01' and this tutorial is using the 'DNS-01' challenge.

 * * *

-#### Restart services when there are changes

-Once you complete the certificate renewal, you have to make sure the service restarts so it uses the new file.

-To automate our service restart, visit: `Services --> ACME Client --> Automations`

-Inorder to restart HAProxy after the cert updates, create a new automation.

-1. `Name` can be anything to identify the automation, example: `RestartHAProxy`

-2. `Run command` should select the command `Restart HAProxy (OPNsense plugin)`

-* * *

 #### Update Schedule